MEMO TO: SHERRY LANSING

 But you never balk at turning down the power players — albeit politely.
 “Sherry’s always gracious, and she always calls me ‘honey,’ even when she’s rejecting my desperate pleas,” says one producer on the lot.
 “I love Sherry, even though I have no idea who she really is.”

-When necessary, you can be fiercely confrontive.
+WHEN NECESSARY, YOU CAN be fiercely confrontational.
 “I’ve seen her take a director apart after seeing his rough cut,” says one producer.
 “I’ve had to sweep up the pieces.”

 “Sherry’s the first executive who succeeded by being a woman, not trying to be a guy,” says one of the town’s top filmmakers.
 “She can be maternal, she can be sexy, she can use her femininity to be manipulative, but she’s always, brilliantly, a woman.”